Applicants

 Do residents have time to read?

 Yes.
 Duty hour limitations allow time outside the hospital for rest and recreation, and many rotations have "down time" during the day for reading.
-With the implementation of our X+Y schedule, they have found even more time to read and study.
+With the implementation of our X+Y+Z schedule, they have found even more time to read and study.
 Several rotations have study half-days that are built into the schedule.
 More time becomes available as residents advance in the training program, and at the PGY-3 level many rotations have limited weekend and night call duties as well as increasing time during the day for study.

 What opportunities are offered for those interested in pursuing academic medicine?

 Since we work in an academic medical center, there are ample opportunities to be mentored by a current faculty members in regards to research but also career counseling.
 For those who think they would like to practice in an academic setting and focus on teaching, we developed the Clinician Educator Track, which is a two-year longitudinal curriculum specifically focused on teaching and leadership.
 Participants are chosen through an application process in the spring of each year.
 The curriculum consists of direct teaching of medical students and fellow residents, didactics, journal club, leadership development courses, and the Stanford Medical Educator's course.
+For those interested in research, we also offer the Clinician Researcher Track, which also spans two years, and provides a foundation in basic science and/or clinical science research.

 What is the core curriculum?